JJTech0130/jjtech0130.github.io/_posts/2023-08-03-imessage-explained.md

   - /imessage
 ---

-This blog post is going to be a deep dive into the internals of iMessage, as I've discovered during my work on [`pypush`](https://github.com/JJTech0130/pypush), an open source project that reimplements iMessage.
+This blog post is going to be a cursory overview of the internals iMessage, as I've discovered during my work on [`pypush`](https://github.com/JJTech0130/pypush), an open source project that reimplements iMessage.

 I gloss over specific technical details in the pursuit of brevity and clarity.
 If you would like to see how things are specifically implemented, check out the [`pypush` repository](https://github.com/JJTech0130/pypush) as I mentioned above.
 It's a pretty cool project, if I do say so myself.
 Make sure to check it out!